 (Victoria Park Lido)

 The 1939 Register shows Albert Alfred Saville’s wife Louisa E Saville, who was born on 27th July 1906, as a married woman doing unpaid domestic duties and living at 3 Dering Terrace, Pluckley, Ashford, Kent.
 Apart from Louisa Saville, and one married couple, who appear first on the Register at the address, 3 Dering Terrace appears to also have been home to two other married women of around the same age as Louisa but, as with Louisa, not their husbands.
 In the Register each of the married women’s entries are followed by between one and three individuals whose details have been redacted.
-I suspect that these are the women’s children.
+We suspect that these are the women’s children.
 Louisa Saville’s entry is followed by one individual whose details have been redacted.
-I suspect that this is Louisa’s daughter Eileen who would have been about 8 years old.
+We suspect that this is Louisa’s daughter Eileen who would have been about 8 years old.
 There are two plausible explanations for this; Could the women and children have been in the village of Pluckley to participate in the local hop picking?
 Or had they been evacuated to Pluckley from the East End of London?
 (Note – The television series The Darling Buds of May was filmed in Pluckley in the 1990s.)

 Albert’s service record with the fire brigade shows that he had his fire brigade medical on 29th March 1939 and he commenced his initial basic training on 4th April 1939.
 He completed his training on 18th July 1939 and the service record also shows that his occupation was a Builder’s Labourer.
 He was assigned to station 23 at Homerton in Hackney, London and the record also shows that he was killed by enemy action.